Noble County Sheriff’s Office 2020 Annual Report

-The Sheriff’s Department has 22 full-time officers (including the Sheriff) and two part-time deputies.
+The Sheriff’s Office has 21 full-time officers which includes the Sheriff and two part-time deputies.
 The assignment for those officers is as follows:

 - Chief Deputy